 Pressing tofu is the key to getting that perfect texture and flavor when baking, frying, or stir-frying.
 Learn how to press tofu using three methods, both with and without a tofu press!

-If you’ve made many of my tofu recipes, you may have noticed that quite a few of them instruct you to press your tofu.
-I’ve had a few readers ask about this, so I decided it was time to give you some detailed instructions!
+If you've made many of my tofu recipes, you may have noticed that quite a few of them instruct you to press your tofu.
+I've had a few readers ask about how to do this, so I decided it was time to give you some detailed instructions!

 Why Press Tofu?